sandstone-mc/sandstone-documentation/docs/examples/reward.md

 id: reward
 title: "An example : Rewarding players"
 sidebar_label: Rewarding players
+description: An example of rewarding function with Sandstone.
 ---

 Let's write a small datapack that has only one purpose.
 When a `default:reward` function is called, it needs to reward all players with 1 diamond for each kill they made.
 For example, a player with 8 kills will get 8 diamonds.